 The Provincial Auditor Act provides the legislative framework for the independence of the Office and its staff.
+The Act:

-- The Act creates an independent Officer of the Legislative Assembly called the Provincial Auditor with the responsibility for auditing all government agencies and reporting the results directly to the Legislative Assembly. - The Act ensures the Provincial Auditor is independent from elected and appointed officials including the Assembly's committees and boards.

-PAC, an all-party committee that does not include Cabinet ministers, unanimously recommends the Provincial Auditor for appointment by the Legislative Assembly for an eight-year non-renewable term.
-The Act sets the Provincial Auditor's salary and benefits (e.g., equal to the average salary of all the deputy ministers and acting deputy ministers of the Government of Saskatchewan calculated as at April 1 in each year).

-The Act requires a resolution of the Legislative Assembly to remove the Provincial Auditor from office for

-The Act makes the employees of the Office part of the Legislative Branch of the Government (i.e., not part of the Executive Branch of Government) and not members of the public service of Saskatchewan.
-The Act gives the Office's employees access to similar benefits as those available to public servants.

-The Act also requires PAC to review the Office's annual Business and Financial Plan and recommend the annual funding for the Office.

-The Act gives the Provincial Auditor administrative independence-the power to administer, manage, and control the Office and general business, and oversee and direct the Office's staff.
-This includes deciding which employees to hire and at what rate, what audit work that it needs to do, and how to carry out the work.
+- Creates an independent Officer of the Legislative Assembly called the Provincial Auditor.
+It gives the Provincial Auditor the responsibility to audit all government agencies and report the results directly to the Legislative Assembly. - Ensures the Provincial Auditor is independent from elected and appointed officials including the Assembly's committees and boards. - Requires an order of the Legislative Assembly based on a unanimous recommendation of the Public Accounts Committee to appoint the Provincial Auditor for an eight-year non-renewable term.
+The Public Accounts Committee is an all-party committee that does not include Cabinet ministers. - > Requires an order of the Legislative Assembly to remove the Provincial Auditor from office for cause. - Sets the Provincial Auditor's salary and benefits (e.g., equal to the average salary of all the deputy ministers and acting deputy ministers of the Government of Saskatchewan calculated as at April 1 in each year). - Makes the employees of the Office part of the Legislative Branch of the Government.
+They are not part of the Executive Branch of Government or members of the public service of Saskatchewan.
+The Act gives the Office's employees access to similar benefits as those available to public servants. - Requires the Public Accounts Committee to review the Office's annual Business and Financial Plan and recommend to the Assembly the annual funding for the Office. - Gives the Provincial Auditor administrative independence-the power to administer, manage, and control the Office and general business, and oversee and direct the Office's staff.
+This includes deciding which employees to hire and at what rate, what audit work to do, and how to carry out the work.